 Your doctor will probably order an ammonia test if you have neurological changes, like sudden confusion or you fall into a coma for no reason.

-For a newborn, your doctor might order an ammonia test if she has the following symptoms within the first few days after birth:
+For a newborn, your doctor might order an ammonia test if they have the following symptoms within the first few days after birth:

-Your doctor might order this test for your infant or young child if he suspects she has any of the following:
+Your doctor might order this test for your infant or young child if they suspect your child has any of the following:

 - Reye’s syndrome, a rare but serious illness that can affect the liver and brain.
 It’s linked to aspirin use in kids, which has declined since the 1980s.